What Proof of Play Do I Need for Casino Cruise Comps?

 • that your historical play supports future comps

-They are not trying to reconstruct your gambling history.
-They are validating eligibility.
+They are not trying to reconstruct your entire gambling history.
+They are validating eligibility and risk.

 Proof That Usually Works